 Help kids avoid the summer slide by fostering a love of reading

 The “summer slide” describes a student’s tendency to fall behind in academic progress over the summer months.
-Each year, many children of all ages face challenges as they begin school in the fall because of the “break” from reading and learning over the summer months.
+Each year, many children of all ages face challenges as they begin school in the fall because of the break from reading and learning over the summer months.

-Children who do not maintain steady academic pace during the break are more likely fall behind while learning the fall curriculum at school.
-It’s recommended that parents read with children at least 20 minutes each day.
+Children who do not maintain a steady academic pace during the break are more likely to fall behind while learning the fall curriculum at school.
+It’s recommended that parents read with children for at least 20 minutes each day.
 When parents take steps to ensure their child develops a summer reading hobby, they are helping to significantly increase their children’s success rate during the coming school year.

 Read aloud to your child

 Take the opportunity of reading aloud to your child as a chance to build literacy skills while creating a parent-child bond and showing that reading is a fun activity.
 Be animated, use voices and make the time count by being interactive.
-Engage your child by asking them about the story line and characters.
+Engage your child by asking them about the storyline and characters.